 If you withdraw from the university, you need to be aware of federal regulations impacting your financial aid eligibility.
-Withdrawals will impact your compliance with Satisfactory Academic Progress.
-Please see the policy at https://financialaid.boisestate.edu/handbook/manage-aid/satisfactoryacademic-progress/.
-Complete withdrawals may also result in a financial obligation by you to return the unearned portion of any federal aid disbursed to you or to your student account.
-You must repay Boise State for any unearned aid which had applied toward tuition and fee charges.
+Withdrawals will impact your compliance with Satisfactory Academic Progress (SAP).
+Please see the policy at boisestate.edu/financialaid.
+Complete withdrawals may also result in a financial obligation by you to return the unearned portion of any federal aid that disbursed to you, or your student account.
+You must repay Boise State for any unearned aid that had applied toward tuition and fee charges.
 A repayment may also be required for unearned aid disbursed directly to you.
-A full explanation of this policy, including examples, is available at https:// deanofstudents.boisestate.edu/studentwithdrawal/.
+A full explanation of this policy, including examples, is available at boisestate.edu/financialaid/home/impacts-on-aid.
 If you are considering withdrawing from Boise State, we strongly recommend that you review this information.
 If you still have questions, please contact the Financial Aid Office, (208) 426-1664, for more information.